Fandom (website): 2018–present: Further acquisitions and changes

 In June 2021, Fandom began to roll out FandomDesktop, a redesigned theme for desktop devices, with plans to retire its legacy Oasis and Hydra skins once the rollout was complete.
 Two months later on August 3, Fandom rolled out a new look, new colors, new logo, and introduced a new tagline, "For the love of fans."

-In late November/early December 2021, all remaining wikis under the wikia.org domain migrated to the fandom.com domain.
+In late November/early December, all remaining wikis under the wikia.org domain migrated to the fandom.com domain.

-On October 3, 2022, Fandom acquired GameSpot, Metacritic, TV Guide, GameFAQs, Giant Bomb, Cord Cutters News, and Comic Vine from Red Ventures.
+On April 13, 2022, Hasbro announced that it would acquire D&D Beyond from Fandom.
+Fandom shut down StrawPoll.me in August.
+On October 3, Fandom acquired GameSpot, Metacritic, TV Guide, GameFAQs, Giant Bomb, Cord Cutters News, and Comic Vine from Red Ventures.